-One of our host mothers has been featured on a VTR made by the Japan Tourism Agency!
+One of our host mothers has been featured on a VTR made by Japan National Tourism Organization!

 The tour offers electric cycling along Lake Biwa as well as a farm experience.
 You can view the scene of the host and a young lady who joined the tour cooking Daikon radish.

 It is our honor to be introduced as one of Japan’s leading tour companies.
 Please enjoy the VTR.

 An annual event ‘Mochi Rice Cake Throwing’ was held at the shrine we visit during our Mochi pounding tour.
 Local villagers prepare Mochi rice cakes from early morning in order to offer them to the Shinto god in return for the perfect health and safety of family members.
 Afterwards, Mochi rice cakes that have been blessed by the Shinto god are distributed among the villagers.

 From ancient times, Mochi rice cakes have been considered to bring good luck.
 Local villagers come together to receive this luck by gathering and collecting thrown Mochi rice cakes.

 Not only Mochi rice cakes but also Ramen noodles and sweets were thrown, causing a lot of laughter among the participants.
 You may encounter such local events during the tour if you are extra lucky.
 We hope you will join our Mochi pounding tour to see and learn about the local life of people in the countryside.

 HASHI-ITA bridges were used daily by people who lived by the lake until a piped water supply system was set up.
 Every day, they carried buckets to collect water for the washing, drinking, cleaning, laundry and for their bath tubs.

 People had a rule never to wash dirty things in the lake and to throw away the used grey water in their backyards, so the lake water always remained pure.